Casy7/KirinTheMage/README.md

 # KirinTheMage
-Desctop AI-based assistant, but this one is funny
+Desktop AI-based assistant, but this one is funny